openSUSE/news-o-o/_posts/2021-06-04-online-open-house-goes-over-opensuse-survey-opens.md

 The project also has the [openSUSE Conference](https://events.opensuse.org/) coming up from June 18 - 19.
 There are several talks for the conference with topics about the community, open source, new technologies, cloud computing, containers, embedded software and much more.

-Kockman will also give a talk at the conference about the [survey](https://survey.opensuse.org/) results, which is open until June 16.
+Kocman will also give a talk at the conference about the [survey](https://survey.opensuse.org/) results, which is open until June 16.